mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 #### Constructor
 Initializes a new instance of the
- *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProviderFactory*class with the specified dependencies.
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.AzureBlobContainerProvider*class with the specified dependencies.

 ##### Parameters
 * *serviceProvider:* The service provider.
-* *config:* The Azure Blob provider options.

 ####
 Creates a new instance of
- *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*based on the specified collection name.
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.AzureBlobContainerProvider*based on the specified collection name.

 ##### Parameters
-* *collectionName:* The name of the collection.
+* *containerName:* The name of the collection.